Vermont

 When You Can Vote

-Polls open between 5 a.m.
-ET and 10 a.m.
-ET, depending on the town.
+Polls open some time between 5 a.m. and 10 a.m.
+Eastern Time, depending on the town.
 All polling places close at 7 p.m.
 ET.
-For local polling place hours, please visit the My Voter Page.
+For local polling place hours, please visit the Vermont Voter Portal.

 Where You Can Vote

 A voter is required to go to their specific polling place.
-To find out the location of the assigned polling place, visit the My Voter PagePolling place lookup tool.
+Voters can visit the Vermont Voter Portal to find the location of their assigned polling place .Polling place lookup tool.

 Registering to Vote